-The Fed estimated that the value of household real estate increased to $22.5 trillion in Q1.
-The value of household real estate is back to the bubble peak in early 2006 (not adjusted for inflation, and not including new construction).
+The Fed estimated that the value of household real estate increased to $23.5 trillion in Q1.
+The value of household real estate is now above the bubble peak in early 2006 – but not adjusted for inflation, and this also includes new construction.

 As one can see, the first outsized peak was in 2000, and attained after the stock market bull market / stock market bubbles and economic strength.
 The second outsized peak was in 2007, right near the peak of the housing bubble as well as near the stock market peak.

 I could extensively write about various interpretations that can be made from this chart.
 One way this chart can be interpreted is a gauge of “what’s in it for me?” as far as the aggregated wealth citizens are gleaning from economic activity, as measured compared to GDP.